Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Heavy particles production from PBH and leptonic asymmetry

 where $P_{L,R}= \frac{1}{2}\left( 1\mp \gamma_{5}\right)$.
 Here $\tilde{N^c}$, $\tilde{\ell}_{\alpha}$ and $\tilde{H}_{u}$ represent chiral superfields of RHNs, the lepton doublet, and the up-type Higgs doublet, and $ \alpha$ is the lepton flavor indices.
 The soft supersymmetry breaking term is written as

-For the sake of simplicity, later on, we are considering that $Y_\alpha=Y$ and $A_\alpha=A$ and ignore the $\alpha$ index.
-If the complex phases in the couplings $A$, $Y$, and $B$ are absorbed in the fields, then it is found that there will remain a complex phase and without losing any generality, we may consider that the phase remains in the tri-linear coupling $A$.
-One may treat $Y$ as real.
+The soft SUSY breaking parameters at electroweak/TeV energies have simplified forms at a usually high scale.
+Various restrictions on the soft parameters come from constraints from flavor physics, $CP$ violation, electroweak symmetry breaking, cosmology and collider physics \cite{Chung:2003fi, Nilles:1983ge,PhysRevD.27.2359}.
+It is useful to consider certain minimal framework for the pattern of soft parameters, for which $A_\alpha = a_0 Y_\alpha$.
+For the sake of simplicity, later on, we are considering that $|Y_\alpha| \approx |Y| \approx Y $ and $A_\alpha=A$ and ignore the $\alpha$ index and restrict the maximal value of $A$ by considering $a_0 \lesssim \text{1 TeV}$.
+In the minimal flavor violation scenario, $A$, $Y$, and $B$ could in principle be complex.
+If the complex phases in $A$, $Y$, and $B$ are absorbed in the fields, then with minimal framework condition, it is found that there will remain a complex phase and without losing any generality, we may consider that phase in the tri-linear soft breaking parameter $A$.